 Areas of Specialization

-Youth civic engagement; policy analysis; political social work; macro social work
+Youth civic engagement; policy analysis; political social work; policy practice; macro social work; social work curriculum development.

 - SOCW 6203 Foundation Policy

 - SOCW 7367 Advanced Social Policy Analysis